National Center for Missing & Exploited Children: History

-Anyone can make a report to the CyberTipline but reporting is required for certain electronic service providers (ESP) who become aware of the presence of child pornography on their systems.
-While ESPs are not required to actively scan for or try to detect child pornography, many of them do.
-In 2018, the CyberTipline processed 18.4 million reports.

 Applications to the US seeking return of children

 Effective September 5, 1995, applications seeking the return of or access to children in the US under the Hague Convention on the Civil Aspects of International Child Abduction were processed through the NCMEC for the US Department of State, Office of Children's Issues under contract with the US Department of State and the US Department of Justice.
 On April 1, 2008, the US Office of Children's Issues re-assumed U.S. Central Authority duties for processing incoming cases under the Hague Abduction Convention.
 As a result of its status as a government contractor as well as funding provided under the Missing Children Act and Missing Children's Assistance Act, the NCMEC received (as of 2008) US$40-million funding each year from the US Government.

 International

 In 1998, the NCMEC Board of Directors approved the creation of a separate international organization, the International Centre for Missing & Exploited Children (ICMEC); the two now act as sister organizations.
-ICMEC combats child sexual exploitation, child pornography, and child abduction.
+ICMEC combats child sexual exploitation, child sexual abuse, and child abduction.
 ICMEC held its first Board of Directors meeting in 1998.
 It was officially launched in April 1999.